DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 *   EXTRA_LDFLAGS: The content of this variable is appended after LDFLAGS when linking.

+*   EXTRA_LDLIBS: The content of this variable is appended after LDLIBS when linking.

 *   EXTRA_ASFLAGS: The content of this variable is appended after ASFLAGS when assembling.

 *   EXTRA_CPPFLAGS: The content of this variable is appended after CPPFLAGS when using a C preprocessor on assembly files.